mikekestemont/mikekestemont.github.io/talks/index.md

 * Kestemont, M., with Guy De Pauw, Walter Daelemans, Renske van Nie, Sander Dieleman and Gilles- Maurice de Schryver.
 Tagging variation-rich languages using convolutional neural networks.
 Computational Linguistics in the Netherlands Conference (CLIN26).
 Amsterdam (The Netherlands, 18/12/2015).

 ###2016
-* Kestemont, 'Deep Humanities.
+* Kestemont, M. 'Deep Humanities.
 Representation learning, word embeddings and their application in computational text analysis'.
 Invited Guest Lecture, Språkforum, University of Stavanger, Norway, 14 January 2016.
+* Kestemont, M., 'Deep Learning: The Story of a Hype and its Untapped Potential for the Humanities'.
+Keynote delivered at the Final NWO-CATCH (Continuous Access To Cultural Heritage) event, University of Tilburg, The Netherlands, 28 January, 2016.
+* Kestemont, M., F. Mambrini & M. Passarotti, Deep Learning and Computational Authorship Attribution for Ancient Greek Texts'.
+The Case of the Attic Orators'.
+Digital Classicist Seminar, Berlin, Germany, 16 February 2016.

 ##Posters
 * Kestemont, M., F. Willaert & W. Daelemans, ‘Het rijm in de Middelnederlandse epiek’.
 Poster presented at the 14e Vlaams-Nederlandse Mediëvistendag.
 Norm en afwijking, remedie en repressie.
 De aanpak van het deviante in de middeleeuwen (Louvain, 31/10/2008, organized by the Vlaamse Werkgroep mediëvistiek).